4/5

 What is fascism?

 Fascism: in general, today all extreme right-wing political movements and ideologies that preach a dictatorial form of government are called fascism.
-Vivid signs of fascism are militaristic nationalism, anti-liberalism, anti-communism, contempt for elective democracy, a belief in the elite rule.
-Fascist ideology is characterized by racism and genocidal policies towards other ethnic groups.
+Key features of fascism include militaristic nationalism, anti-liberalism, anti-communism, contempt for elective democracy, and a belief in elite rule.
+Fascist ideology is characterized by racism and genocidal policies toward other ethnic groups.

-After World War I, old political regimes collapsed, and new faiths did not win people’s trust.
+After World War I, old political regimes collapsed, and new ideologies failed to win people's trust.
 The rapidly spreading communist ideas became a threat to the ruling elites.
-At this stage of history, fascist ideology developed as an alternative to democratic governments that were not able to make quick and effective decisions.
+At that point in history, fascist ideology emerged as an alternative to democratic governments that were unable to make quick and effective decisions.

-Fascist ideas live in the heads of many people even in the modern world.
+Fascist ideas persist in the minds of many people even today.
 They particularly manifest themselves in challenging times of economic and social crises.
-People expect action from the state to restore order, and sometimes they are ready to make compromises that violate human rights so that this order can be restored.
+People expect action from the state to restore order, and sometimes they are willing to accept measures that violate human rights if it means order can be restored.

 How much do you support the ideas of fascism?

-Fascism is not an existing phenomenon that is separate from the world.
-It contains ideas of many movements.
-So, it is quite possible that you may support one or more ideas of fascism and not are being its 100% follower.
+Fascism is not an isolated phenomenon separate from the world.
+It contains ideas from many movements.
+So it is quite possible that you may support one or more ideas associated with fascism without being a 100% committed fascist.

 This test is based on the California F-scale developed by Theodor W. Adorno in 1947.
 Check your degree of fascism by taking our test.
-The result might surprise you!
+Your results may reveal tendencies you weren't aware of.

 Instruction

-You will be offered 30 statements, read each statement very carefully and rate how much you agree or disagree with each of them.
+You will be presented with 30 statements.
+Read each one carefully and rate how much you agree or disagree.

-Note this test is intended strictly for informational, educational and entertainment purposes; its results cannot replace the real help of a specialist and should not be used for making any decision.
+Note: This test is intended for informational and educational purposes only; its results cannot replace the help of a specialist and should not be used for making any decision.

 1. Obedience and respect for authority are the most important virtues children should learn.